Crucinio/LFM-Simulator/README.md

 ## Structure
 #### SettingsWidget
-Widget that consists of LineEdits and Reset and Pause/Continue buttons.
+Widget that consists of LineEdits, Reset and Pause/Continue buttons.
 On reset sends the LFMSettings struct to the main class which resends it to LFMGraph widget.
 Also responsible for all the input validations.

 #### LFMGraphsHandlerWidget
 QTabWidget that consists of 2 tabs - LFMRangeWidget and LFMGraphWidget.
 Plays the role of observer and notifies the graphs to be updated on reset.
 Also controls the elapsed time between frames for real-time simulation.
 Derived from QTabWidget.
 Tabs - LRF Graph and LRF Range